Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 * any plans for changes to your publication
 * your contact details

 Your data user guide ought to be made available as a public web page.
-You should link to the web page wherever you publish links to your data.
+You ought to link to the web page wherever you publish links to your data.

 ### How to license your data